PhilSwiss/chartist/README.md

     $ chartist.py font-oneliner-nonasciirelative.png testtext.txt -m font-mappingtable.txt

-    Because the sorting of the font is assumed as ascii-relative by default.
+    Because the order of the font is assumed as ascii-relative by default.

 You can also use fonts which are spread over multiple lines: